simonmcho/nouvly-sample/README.md

 1. Creating new route and component for Register
 2. Created routes for `register` and `login`.
 Classes so they should be uppercased.
 3. Used `Link` component from `react-router-dom` to link based on relative directories, instead of `a` tags and `href` attributes
+4. Using class component `Register.js` to deal with registration.
+Simple review of functions within class components